Chiang Rai Village Project

-Scholarship Program – over 1,800 underprivileged children from Kindergarten to Professional School from 16 villages on scholarship which includes shoes, uniforms, backpacks, school supplies, toothbrushes, soap, towel, transport to school, medical check ups, one meal in school, teacher salaries when necessary;
+Scholarship Program – 1.073 students coming from 14 villages in Chiang Rai and Chiang Mai provinces were supported in various schools from Kindergarten to University providing them shoes, uniforms, backpacks, school supplies, toothbrushes, soap, towel, transport to school, medical checkups, one meal in school, teacher salaries when necessary;

 Agriculture and Income Generation Program – we teach students and villagers to cultivate the land for their own consumption and needs of the school.
 By the year end we will have completed two school farms.
-We have funded on income generation program for coffee plantations and will be launching in 2013 a pilot program for other income generation activities that match the villagers’ desires and available resources
+We have funded on income generation program for coffee plantations and launched in 2013 a pilot program for other income generation activities that match the villagers’ desires and available resources.

 How You Can Help

 - 50 Euro provides transportation to school for one full year for one child

 - 40 Euro provides for a full new set of 3 uniforms, belt, socks, and shoes for one child

 - 80 Euro provides lunch meals for one year for secondary and professional school students

 - 190 Euro funds a scholarship for one child for one full year (including uniforms, meals, transport to school, school supplies, and medical check-ups)